Florida Manatees To Gain Nearly Two Million Acres Of Enhanced Protected Habitat

 “The warning signs that the risks and threats to the very survival of imperiled manatees were escalating toward a catastrophic collapse were ignored for far too long,” said Patrick Rose, aquatic biologist and executive director of Save the Manatee Club.
 “At a time when the Fish and Wildlife Service should have been working to prevent the imminent loss of thousands of acres of the manatees’ critical habitat, the out-of-touch agency was busy downlisting the manatees from endangered to threatened.
 Finally, in light of these devastating and unprecedented losses to both the manatees’ critical habitat and the manatee population as a whole, the Service has begun to take steps to stem the bleeding in a world of escalating threats.
 The Service must now see the job through!”

-Animals with federally protected critical habitat are more than twice as likely to move toward recovery than species without it.
-Federal agencies that fund or permit projects in critical habitat are required to consult with the Service to ensure this habitat is not harmed or destroyed by their actions.
+Animals with federally protected critical habitats are more than twice as likely to move toward recovery than species without such protections.
+Federal agencies that fund or permit projects in critical habitats are required to consult with the Service to ensure these habitats are not harmed or destroyed by their actions.

 You can help all animals and our planet by choosing compassion on your plate and in your glass. #GoVeg